dreamingfree09/secure-file-drop/README.md

 - `SFD_CLEANUP_MAX_AGE=24h` - Delete files older than this in pending/failed states (default: 24 hours)

 Refer to `docs/API.md` for comprehensive API documentation with request/response examples, `docs/EMAIL_NOTIFICATIONS.md` for SMTP configuration, and `docs/USAGE.md` for detailed usage guides.

+## Frontend UX

+- **My Uploads Controls**: Sorting, search, status filters, compact view.
+The section is collapsed by default and its collapse state persists via localStorage.
+Keyboard shortcuts: `/` focuses search, `e` toggles the section, `a` selects all visible, `Esc` clears selection, `r` refreshes the list.
+- **Drag-and-Drop Stability**: Drop events are debounced and uploads deduplicated to prevent accidental double-initiations when dragging files over the page.
+- **Quota Banner**: If `/quota` is unavailable or rate-limited, a non-blocking information banner appears with an ℹ️ tooltip.
+Users can dismiss the banner; dismissal persists locally and resets after a successful quota load.
+ - **Proxy Tuning**: See reverse proxy examples (Traefik/Nginx) for `/quota` rate-limit guidance in [docs/DEPLOYMENT.md](docs/DEPLOYMENT.md).

 ## Documentation